Moka Pot Coffee Dispenser Review

 The Dosacaffe Espresso Dispenser

 The Dosacaffe Espresso Dispenser is a simple device.
 Take off the top of the dispenser and fill it with ground coffee.
 Remove the bottom lid.
-Place the bottom portion of your Moka Pot underneath the dispenser and dock into place.
+Place the bottom portion of your Moka Pot underneath the dispenser and dock it into place.
 Turn the knob clockwise until it stops moving and then let it return.
 Repeat the turn.
 Your Moka Pot is now dosed.

 The lid may not want to come off initially.
 I had to push it forcefully before it popped off.